DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Accelerated Asynchronous Algorithm

 \subsection{Gossip Framework}

 We consider the problem defined by Eq. \ref{main} in a distributed environment constituted by $n$ nodes whose dynamic is indexed by a continuous time index $t\in\mathbb{R}^+$.
 Each node has a local memory and can compute a local gradient $\nabla f_i$, as well as elementary operations, in an instantaneous manner.
 As said above, having no delay is less realistic, yet adding them also leads to significantly more difficult proofs whose adaptation to our framework remains largely unclear.
-Next, we will assume that our computations and gossip result from independent in-homogeneous piecewise constant P.P.P. with no delay.
-For the sake of simplicity, we assume that all nodes can compute a gradient at the same rate: \begin{assumption}[Homogeneous gradient computations] The gradient computations are re-normalized to fire independently at a rate of 1 computation per second.
-For the $i$-th worker, we write $N_i(t)$ the corresponding P.P.P. of rate 1, as well as $\mathbf{N}(t)=(N_i(t))_{i\leq n}$. \end{assumption} Next, we will also model the bandwidth of each machine.
-For an edge $(i,j)\in \mathcal{E}(t)$, we write $M_{ij}(t)$ the P.P.P. with rate $\lambda_{ij}(t)\geq 0$.
-When this P.P.P. fires, both nodes can potentially share their local memories.
-The rate $\lambda_{ij}(t)$ is adjustable locally by machine $i$, which can decide to speed or slow-down its local communication.
-While $\lambda_{ij}(t)$ and $\lambda_{ji}(t)$ may refer to different quantities, we highlight that this communication process is symmetric and we denote by $\bar{\mathcal{E}}(t)$ the corresponding undirected graph.
-Given our notations, we note that if $(i,j)\not\in \mathcal{E}(t)$, then the connexion between $(i,j)$ can be thought as a P.P.P. with intensity 0.
-We now introduce the instantaneous expected gossip matrix of our graph:
+Next, we will assume that our computations and gossip result from independent homogeneous P.P.P. with no delay.
+For the sake of simplicity, we assume that all nodes can compute a gradient at the same rate: \begin{assumption}[Homogeneous gradient computations] The gradient computations are normalized to fire independently at a rate of 1 computation per time unit.
+For the $i$-th worker, we write $N_i(t)$ the corresponding P.P.P. of rate $1$, as well as $\mathbf{N}(t)=(N_i(t))_{i\leq n}$. \end{assumption} \begin{remark} The P.P.P $N_i(t)$ on node $i$ means that taking gradient steps at $i$ are discrete events, but the time intervals between two events is a random variable following an exponential law of parameter $1$.
+Thus, the expected waiting time between two gradient steps on the $i$-th worker is $1$ time unit. \end{remark} Next, we model the bandwidth of each connection.
+For an edge $(i,j)$ belonging to $\in \mathcal{E}$, the set of edges of a graph we assume connected \eqref{ass2}, we write $M_{ij}(t)$ the P.P.P. with rate $0 < \lambda_{ij}< \infty$.
+When this P.P.P. fires, both nodes share and update their local memories.
+The rate $\lambda_{ij}$ is adjustable locally by machine $i$ while $\lambda_{ji}$ is controlled by machine $j$.
+While $\lambda_{ij}$ and $\lambda_{ji}$ may be different, we highlight that the communication process is symmetric, $\ie$~both nodes update their local memories when either one of the two corresponding P.P.Ps fires.
+Thus, in the corresponding undirected graph $\bar{\mathcal{E}}$, each edge $(i,j)$ will fire at a rate of $\lambda_{ij} + \lambda_{ji}$.
+Given our notations, if $(i,j)\not\in \mathcal{E}$, then the connection between $(i,j)$ can be thought as a P.P.P. with intensity 0.
+Taking the $\lambda_{ij}$ as edge weights, we introduce the subsequent graph Laplacian, which is the expected Laplacian of our graph: We write $\mathbf{\Lambda}\triangleq\sum_{(i,j)\in \mathcal{E} }\lambda_{ij}(\mathbf{e}_i-\mathbf{e}_j)(\mathbf{e}_i-\mathbf{e}_j)^\mathsf{T}$ its tensorized counter-part that will be useful for our Lyapunov-based proofs.
+Following \cite{scaman17a}, we will compare this quantity to the following projector: